sirlucidae/kodi_bouncing_logo_screensaver/README.md

-# kodi_bouncing_screensaver
+# Kodi Bouncing Screensaver

-A screensaver for Kodi displaying a bouncing logo, similar to that used by DVD players.
+A screensaver for Kodi to display a bouncing logo, inspired by DVD players.

 ---